Visio (ship): Sale to Seajets

 On 8 February 2023, Costa Magicas sale to Seajets, a Greek/Cypriot ferry company, was reported.
 She was later laid up in Greece and renamed Mykonos Magic.
 In April 2024 Seajets revealed their intention to re-activate the ship for a new cruise operation, Neonyx Cruises, to launch in July with the name Goddess of the Night, and offering an adults-only "ultimate party experience" in the Aegean.
 Mykonos Magic was sent to a Turkish shipyard for a refit.

 Prior to commencing cruising with Neonyx, the ship was chartered to provide accommodation at Brindisi for 2,000 security police for the Group of Seven summit in June 2024.
 Following complaints about sanitary conditions, including flooded cabins, malfunctioning toilets and broken showers, alternative arrangements had to be made and the ship was impounded.
 The ship also failed a port state control inspection by the Italian maritime authorities on 20 June, and was detained for six days with 16 deficiencies mostly related to ship safety.
 In July Neonyx said that, due to delays in the refurbishment, Goddess of the Nights inaugural season had been postponed until 2025.

+Operations by Tianjin Orient

+The ship was renamed to the Vision and sold to Tianjin Orient International Cruises in late 2025.
+After sale, the ship was officially named Visio and began service on March 2, 2026, with it homeporting in Tianjin, with itineraries to South Korea.
+The Visio made its maiden voyage from Dalian on May 12, 2026.